Satellite system (astronomy)

 Little is known of satellite systems beyond the Solar System, although it is inferred that natural satellites are common.
-J1407b is an example of an extrasolar satellite system.
-It is also theorised that Rogue planets ejected from their planetary system could retain a system of satellites.
+Possible signs of exomoons have been detected around exoplanets such as Kepler-1625b.
+It is also theorised that rogue planets ejected from their planetary system could retain a system of satellites.

 Natural formation and evolution

 Satellite systems, like planetary systems, are the product of gravitational attraction, but are also sustained through fictitious forces.
 While the general consensus is that most planetary systems are formed from an accretionary disks, the formation of satellite systems is less clear.
 The origin of many moons are investigated on a case-by-case basis, and the larger systems are thought to have formed through a combination of one or more processes.

 System stability

 The Hill sphere is the region in which an astronomical body dominates the attraction of satellites.
 Of the Solar System planets, Neptune and Uranus have the largest Hill spheres, due to the lessened gravitational influence of the Sun at their far orbits, however all of the giant planets have Hill spheres in the vicinity of 100 million kilometres in radius.
 By contrast, the Hill spheres of Mercury and Ceres, being closer to the Sun are quite small.
 Outside of the Hill sphere, the Sun dominates the gravitational influence, with the exception of the Lagrangian points.